Deepa262004/player_re-identification/README.md

 **strong_sort\/deep\/osnet_x0_25_msmt17.pt** - This is a lightweight but accurate re-ID model trained on MSMT17.
 ##
 ### 7.Output
-**output.mp4**: Video with bounding boxes and player IDs IDs remain mostly consistent even when players move across frames
+**output.mp4**: Video with bounding boxes and player IDs, IDs remain mostly consistent even when players move across frames